First phase of the War of the Sicilian Vespers: The Crusade against the Crown of Aragon

 Felipe l'Ardit, with a significant army, concentrated in Narbonne to head towards Barcelona, where a revolt of the artisans took place.
 The revolt was suppressed with the death of Berenguer Oller and seven other rebels, who were hanged and dragged through the city.
 Once peace was restored, Peter III went to Rosselló to ensure the defense against the invasion, which his brother Jaume II de Mallorca had joined.

 With Jaume II aligning with the Crusaders, the line of defense had to be prepared with the Empordanese troops at the Coll de Panissars, avoiding battle in the open field where the crusader cavalry would have an advantage.
 Dalmau VI de Rocabertí settled in El Pertús and Ponç V d'Empúries dominated Banyuls de la Marenda and the Coll de la Massana.
 Meanwhile, the Infant Alfons was preparing a fleet of galleys to defend the coasts, which would be commanded by the admirals Ramon Marquet and Berenguer Mallol.
 Roger de Llúria was ordered to return from Sicily.
 He called the hosts of Barcelona, Lleida, Tarragona, and Tortosa, and asked for the support of the Order of the Temple and the Order of the Hospital, which would gather in April in Figueres.

 In 1285, the French entered through Roussillon, but the population of Roussillon resisted.
 The resistance concluded with the Siege of Elna, which was burned, causing a massacre.
 The Crusaders finally camped in Elna and Perpignan, while the Catalans, stationed at the Coll de Panissars, prevented the Crusaders from entering the south of Catalonia.
 They crossed the Pyrenees through La Massana in June, while the fleet anchored in Roses.
 The Catalans retreated to Peralada, from where they would withdraw after a battle in the open field.
 However, Infant Alfons, the commander of the army, ordered the evacuation in the direction of Girona, applying the scorched earth policy, and leaving troops in the castles on the way to Barcelona.

 The French entered Castelló d'Empúries and days later besieged Girona, which was commanded by Ramon Folc VI de Cardona.
 From June 27 to September 10, they suffered the terrible effects of hunger and disease, while the Crusaders occupied Figueres, Roses, Sant Feliu de Guíxols, and Blanes.
-Peter III left Barcelona at the beginning of August at the head of an army of 500 cavalry and 5,000 infantry to attack the army that besieged Girona lifted the seige.
+Peter III left Barcelona at the beginning of August at the head of an army of 500 cavalry and 5,000 infantry to attack the army that besieged Girona lifted the siege.
 He first went to the Monastery of Montserrat, where he received a blessing, and then went to Hostalric, where he held a council and decided to camp near Girona.